rlentz1236/ObjectDetectionTutorial-/README.md

 This Notebook gives sample code for using a pre-trained or custom model to automatically label objects for a given directory of images

 ## 5-Video_to_Pictures
-This Notebook walks you through extracted pictures froma specified video
+This Notebook walks you through extracting pictures from a specified video file

 The images from the video can be labeled using LabelImg to create a custom image dataset for training and testing